rien333/numbersense-vae/thesis/README.md

 resulted into lower losses.
 The ratio of natural to synthethic images is increased over time, defined by a bezier curve with parameters
 <img src="https://rawgit.com/rien333/numbersense-vae/master/svgs/f2c5b82fa8ce51e3945414af55db9555.svg?invert_in_darkmode" align=middle width=277.18409235pt height=21.18721440000001pt/> shown in figure X.X.
 We grow the
-original dataset into a hybrid dataset by roughly 8 times, pretraining with a total of 80000 hybrid samples per epoch.
+riginal dataset into a hybrid dataset by roughly 8 times, pretraining with a total of 80000 hybrid samples per epoch.
 Testing many different parameters for the hybrid dataset was not given much priority as the total loss seemed to shrink with dataset expansion and training and